Bi-intermediate logics of trees and co-trees: The bi-intuitionistic Gödel-Dummett logic

-\begin{proof} Observe that a bi-Heyting algebra $\A$ validates the axiom $(p \to q) \lor (q \to p)$ iff so does its Heyting algebra reduct $\A^-$.
+\begin{proof} Observe that a bi-Heyting algebra $\A$ validates the axiom $(p \to q) \lor (q \to p)$ iff its Heyting algebra reduct $\A^-$ validates the same axiom.
 Since the latter condition is equivalent to $\A_\ast^-$ being a co-forest \cite[Thm.\ 2.4]{Horn1}, and as $\A_\ast = \A_\ast^-$, the result follows. \end{proof}

+\begin{exa} Here we present a G\"odel algebra which fails to be a bi-G\"odel algebra, by depicting its Esakia dual.
+Notice that, in view of Example \ref{upsets of kripke are bi} and the definitions, any such algebra must be infinite.
+Let $\X \coloneqq (X, \leq)$ be the countably infinite co-tree depicted in Figure \ref{fig:omega-co-fork}, with co-root $r$ and such that every other point is minimal.
+Using similar terminology as the one introduced in Section 4.3, we call $\X$ the \textit{$\omega$-co-fork}.

+We will show below that the co-tree $\X$ can be equipped with an Esakia topology $\tau$, hence $(X,\tau, \leq)^*$ is a G\"odel algebra \cite[Thm.\ 2.4]{Horn1}.
+However, we will also prove that this topology has clopen sets which generate upsets that are not clopen.
+Consequently, $(X,\tau, \leq)$ does not satisfy the definition of bi-Esakia spaces \ref{def bi-esa}, so the bi-Esakia duality ensures that $(X,\tau, \leq)^*$ is not a bi-Heyting algebra (hence, in particular, not a bi-G\"odel algebra).